Johann Heinrich Winckler

-Johann Heinrich Winckler (12 March 1703 – 18 May 1770) was a German physicist and philosopher.
+Johann Heinrich Winkler or Winckler (12 March 1703 – 18 May 1770) was a German physicist and philosopher.

 Biography

 Early life

 Winckler was born in Wingendorf, a village in Silesia.
 He was educated at Leipzig University.
 One of his teachers was Andreas Rüdiger, an opponent of Christian Wolff.
 Winckler read Wolff's works and defended him against Rudiger during his lessons.

 Career

-In 1731, he was appointed a teacher (collega quartus) at the Thomasschule in Leipzig.
+In 1731, he was appointed a teacher (collega quartus) at St. Thomas School in Leipzig.
 The building was enlarged the same year and he wrote the libretto of Froher Tag, verlangte Stunde, a cantata to mark the completion of the project.
 It was set to music by his colleague Johann Sebastian Bach and performed in the summer of 1732.

 Winckler authored a textbook of philosophy first published in 1735 and a second edition in 1742.

 In 1739, he became professor of philosophy at Leipzig university and professor of Latin and Greek in 1742.
 In 1750, he became professor of physics.

 He was elected president of the university eight times.

 Winckler is best known for his electrical experimentation research.
 In 1744, Winckler authored, Gedanken von den Eigenschaften, Wirkungen und Ursachen der Electricität: nebst einer Beschreibung zwo neuer electrischen Machinen (Thoughts on the Properties, Effects, and Causes of Electricity: Together with a Description of Two New Electrical Machines, 1744).